Toyota Street Cars Return To Forza Franchise With 1998 Supra

 While it’s certainly nice to hear street Toyotas are coming back to the Forza franchise, it’s worth mentioning there are other popular racing games that still don’t have any models from the brand.
 We’re talking about The Crew series, Need For Speed Payback and Heat, while Codemaster’s Dirt series hasn’t had a Toyota since DiRT3 came out back in 2011.

-Speaking of NFS Heat, you might remember that tweet from Toyota UK published (and deleted soon after) in August about the reasoning behind staying away from the game, saying it promotes illegal street racing.
+Speaking of NFS Heat, you might remember that tweet from Toyota U.K. published (and deleted soon after) in August about the reasoning behind staying away from the game, saying it promotes illegal street racing.
 Another tweet from the same month said: “Officially, Toyota Motor Corporation has no concrete plans to license its model range to any other games besides Gran Turismo Sport at the moment.”
 It now looks like the company has had a change of heart as soon you’ll be able to drive a fourth-gen Supra outside Polyphony Digital’s game.

 Rest assured Toyota cars are here to stay in Forza games as Brian Ekberg said they’ll be featured “for years to come.”
 It is believed the automaker had some sort of exclusivity deal with Gran Turismo, which now appears to be over and more people will be able to enjoy their favorite Toyota models on the Xbox and PC.